ant103683/dbzbt3-research/ult-battle-mission-results/README.md

 # Ultimate Battle Mission Results
 ## Introduction
-When completing any mission in Sim Dragon, Mission 100, Survival or Disc Fusion, the player is given points, based on fulfilled conditions/criteria, which are then used to determine their rank for that mission.
+When completing any mission in Sim Dragon, Mission 100, Survival or Disc Fusion, the player is given points, based on **fulfilled conditions/criteria**, which are then used to determine their **rank** for that mission.

-Interestingly enough, Ultimate Battle and Dragon History share the same condition system, except in the latter, it is only used to trigger new scenes, voice lines or other changes.
+Interestingly enough, **Ultimate Battle** and **Dragon History** share the same condition system, except in the latter, it is only used to trigger new scenes, voice lines or other changes.

 As a result, the game does not care if the player has done e.g. multiple Blast 2's.
-Each condition is its own bit, therefore quantity is the least of the game's concerns.
+**Each condition is its own bit**, therefore quantity is the least of the game's concerns.

+For a better understanding, [click here](https://github.com/ViveTheModder/dbzbt3-research/blob/main/ult-battle-mission-results/csv/result-ids.csv) to see each result followed by their ID in hex.

+The result names are abbreviated and taken from [dbz3_sc (BT3 Ghidra Decomp)](https://github.com/HiroTex/dbz3_sc/blob/main/ghidra/slps_258.15.gzf).

 ## Main Criteria
 Aside from the conditions above, the game also scores the following:
 * Health Percentage;